-Current students are encouraged to meet with their designated program advisor at least three times a year for questions regarding policies and registration.
+Current students are required to meet with their designated program advisor at least three times a year for questions regarding policies and registration.
 Student research committees will be chosen in the first year and students are required to meet with their committee regularly.

 Students may visit the Division of Graduate Medical Sciences website for specific information including deadlines, financial aid information, graduate information, class schedules and forms.
 Careful should be paid to program and University Registrar deadlines for submission of the student thesis and graduation paperwork.
 Please click HERE for access to graduate student forms.